 Queen Victoria once said, “Things taste better in small houses.”
 Her words must have struck a chord with me at one point, because I found the quote scrawled across the back of this recipe.
 I do not remember when or why I wrote it down.

-Maybe I liked the idea that it evokes a feeling of comfort.
-I imagine a small cozy house with a fire in the hearth, a meal on the table, and no cares in the world for the evening.
-The image fits with my notion that dark and chilly November marks the beginning of comfort food season.
+Maybe I liked that it evokes a feeling of comfort.
+I imagine a small cozy house with a fire in the hearth, a meal on the table, and no cares for the evening.
+The image fits with my notion that a dark and chilly November marks the beginning of comfort food season.

 Butternut Squash Soup with Mole and Peppers

 Yield 2 servings